tktracker/IntuneDocs/intune/enrollment/troubleshoot-ios-enrollment-errors.md

 **Cause:** The Apple Push Notification Service (APNs) certificate is missing, invalid, or expired.

 #### Resolution
 Verify that a valid APNs certificate is added to Intune.
-For more information, see [Set up iOS enrollment](ios-enroll.md).
+For more information, see [Set up iOS/iPadOS enrollment](ios-enroll.md).

 ### AccountNotOnboarded